lublabs/helmcharts/disc-generic/Readme.md

-# Generic OU/DISC Helm Chart
+# Generic LubLabs Helm Chart

 > This is a fork of the DBVIS Generic Helm Chart kindly provided by the Data Analysis and Visualization Group, University of Konstanz, Germany.